Community Supported Agriculture (CSA)

 Pick-up will be once a week at the farm.
 We will choose a day each week that hopefully will not be too inconvenient to our members.
-On our farm market day we hope to have additional products available for purchase from around the valley, such as unpasteurized honey and maple syrup through purchasing on our Online Farm Store.
-With the Covid-19 virus recommendations we will also be offering free food box home drop offs to the following locations Renfrew, Calabogie, Ashdad, Burnstown and Springtown and in the process of developing free pick up locations.
+You can add additional items to your CSA box from our farm or around the valley, such as unpasteurized honey and maple syrup through purchasing on our Online Farm Store.
+With the Covid-19 we are also offering food box home delivery to the following locations Renfrew, Calabogie, Ashdad, Burnstown and Springtown and in the process of developing free pick up locations.

 What If I’m Away and Can’t Pick-Up My Share?

 If you cannot pick up your weekly share the farm must be notified a minimum of three days beforehand.
 You will be given a credit which is the equivalent $50 for a large share and $30 for a small share.
 This credit can be used at a later date to purchase items that is not part of CSA share, such as eggs, honey and maple syrup, cheese, etc. or double up your order in a following week.
 This can be used only once by CSA members.
 If by chance you do not contact us in the appropriate time we will be donating your share to one of our farm workers or a local charity.